emilybstevens/CXR-ML/README.md

 ## Our Process & Communication Protocols

-#### To facilitate collaboration, our group will primarily use our own Slack channel to share updates, questions and concerns.
+To facilitate collaboration, our group will primarily use our own Slack channel to share updates, questions and concerns.</br>

-#### Create performance visualization for machine learning model and dashboard to view results.
+Create performance visualization for machine learning model and dashboard to view results.